 There are so many teeny-tiny parts, cables, ribbons and screws inside our beloved Apple iPods and iPhones – it truly boggles the mind.
 A small slip of a finger, a little too much pressure, a few specks of dust in the air – these are all things that will jeopardize your device in an instant.
 Sometimes, you might even forget to put a screw back in, only to notice after you have put it all back together.
 Ughhhhh!

-Repairing these devices is difficult.
-Our techs have now done thousands (literally) of iPhone and iPod repairs, and sometimes they still come across issues during repairs….issues that only someone that truly knows what they are doing could even begin to address/troubleshoot.
+On a difficulty scale of 1-10: the Apple iPhone 4 and the iPod Touch 4 are a 10+.
 You might be partially insane if you even attempt to repair these yourself!
 Since you have to remove everything (and we mean everything) from inside them, starting at the backplate…it makes for a very tricky repair.
-In fact, after discussing this blog topic with our techs, many of them said “I still get nervous doing those (iPhone 4s/iPod Touch 4) repairs.
+In fact, after discussing this blog topic with our techs, many of them said “I still get nervous doing those (iPhone 4/iPod Touch 4) repairs.
 They are more precise and fragile than any other model I’ve ever worked on.”

 So, my tech savvy reader – we are not trying to discourage for enthusiasm for performing your own self-repair on your Apple product, really.
 We just feel that since we get so many inquiries from people who have attempted and failed at it, that we should make our own opinion known.
 And really, it’s not that we are trying to solicit you to send us your device because we think you’ll fail and we want your business – we just know that the odds of success for these nano-tech based repairs are slim.
 Our customers can spend less money and have a professionally installed repair using quality parts with a warranty, for way less than what they will spend in the long run, using a DIY kit.
 The risks are too great, and too costly if you fail!
 Our competitors won’t tell you this, unfortunately.
 They want you to buy the parts and break your device, or not be able to install it.
 WHY?
 Because they bank on the fact that you will come running back to them, device in hand, and have them fix it for you.
 The instructional videos that they show you are missing important details and are a lot of the times edited.
 Our techs have all watched them, and 99% of the time I hear them say “that is wrong! it does NOT work like that!” and “they didn’t even show how that comes out first!”
 Hmmm.
 Kinda makes you wonder, doesn’t it?